-Being pregnant means many changes for the body but, at we often find that patients are not fully aware of how it can affect the feet and ankles.
+Being pregnant means many changes for the body, but we often find that patients are not fully aware of how it can affect the feet and ankles.
 Weight gain, additional fluid retention, hormonal changes, and fatigue can all take a toll on your lower extremities.
 This can result in foot pain, swelling and even injury.
 There are, however, ways you can minimize the discomfort and risk.
 Try these tips below for a more comfortable pregnancy (at least for your feet!):

 - Put your feet up.
 Elevating your feet can help relieve foot pain and ease swelling by allowing fluid to flow back into your body and be reabsorbed.

 - Rest!
 This is good advice period for pregnant women, but it will benefit your feet by taking the pressure off them and also help you be more alert and less injury prone.

 If you are still experiencing pain and discomfort in your feet and ankles during pregnancy, make an appointment at our Wayne, New Jersey office to discuss your symptoms and options for relief with our podiatrist, Dr. Paul G. Klein.
 Contact us at: (973) 595-1555.